orbat-mapper/experiment-fog-of-war/README.md

 # "Fog of war" experiment

 Simple experiment with a "fog of war" effect.
+Try it out at https://experiment-fog-of-war.netlify.app/.

 [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz.svg)](https://stackblitz.com/fork/github/orbat-mapper/experiment-fog-of-war)